jetnew/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 🕶️ Hi!
-I'm building Large Language Model (LLM) agents to help businesses scale at [AgentScale.ai](https://agentscale.ai).
+I'm building an AI agent for the browser at [AgentScale AI](https://agentscale.ai).

 🎓 I graduated in CS from the [National University of Singapore](https://www.comp.nus.edu.sg) in 2023, with both ML engineering and AI research experience.